 Iridion II Soundtrack, Manfred Linzner, 2003

-As the new millenium dawned, shoot’em ups were arguably nowhere near as popular as during their heyday of the 1980s and 90s.
-Still, there were more than enough developers around that still had a fondness for the genre and kept the flame burning.
+As the new millennium dawned, shoot’em ups were arguably nowhere near as popular as during their heyday of the 1980s and 90s.
+However, more than enough developers still had a fondness for the genre and kept the flame burning.
 One such studio was Shin’en Multimedia, founded in 1999 by former members of Amiga demoscene group Abyss.
 Focusing on Nintendo’s handheld consoles in the early years of their existence, Shin’en turned what had been conceived as a Game Boy shoot’em up into a Game Boy Advance launch title – Iridion 3D.
 Despite the game’s much-lauded pseudo-3D graphics, reviews were tepid due to frustrating gameplay.
 Two years later, Iridion II was received much more positively.
 Its gameplay broke little new ground, but critics agreed that it was a pleasant reminder of the more straightforward shooters of yore – and no review failed to mention Iridion II’s stellar presentation.

-Part of this was one of the best-sounding scores to ever grace the Game Boy Advance.
+Part of this was one of the best-sounding scores ever to grace the Game Boy Advance.
 For some, this might be damning the Iridion II soundtrack with faint praise, given how difficult the GBA hardware made it to produce music that didn’t sound like a muddy, substandard SNES score.
 But keeping these hardware limitations in mind elucidates just how much of an accomplishment this soundtrack is.
-And if you are not familiar with all this technological background, the music’s strengths will easily help you look past the still somewhat grainy sound of the samples used.
+And if you are not familiar with all this technological background, the music’s strengths will quickly help you look past the still somewhat grainy sound of the samples used.

-Behind this small marvel was Manfred Linzner, who had already demonstrated his wizardry on chiptunes scores like Fix & Foxi – Episode 1: Lupo.
+Behind this small marvel was Manfred Linzner, who had already demonstrated his wizardry on chiptune scores like Fix & Foxi – Episode 1: Lupo.
 For the GBA, Linzner had developed his own sound driver: the GAX Sound Engine.
-Thanks to clever programming, GAX addressed two of the GBA’s main sound issues by producing better sample quality (up to 44 kHz) and taxing the system’s CPU less.
-The latter was important, since the GBA didn’t have a dedicated sound chip and music thus had to compete for precious CPU resources with graphics and other assets.
+Thanks to smart programming, GAX addressed two of the GBA’s main sound issues by producing better sample quality (up to 44 kHz) and taxing the system’s CPU less.
+The latter was important since the GBA didn’t have a dedicated sound chip and music thus had to compete for precious CPU resources with graphics and other assets.
 Arguably, Linzner must have felt that the way his music was rendered on the original Iridion scores still wasn’t ideal – thus the 2003 arrange album, one of Western game music’s earliest examples of this kind of release.

 It’s also a significantly stronger score than Iridion 3D.
 That soundtrack sometimes felt like a collection of strong hooks in search of songs that could support them.
-Iridion II benefits from significantly more fleshed out – yet also uncluttered and economical – arrangements that support the more substantial melodies.
+Iridion II benefits from significantly more fleshed out – yet uncluttered and economical – arrangements supporting the more substantial melodies.
 And there’s no doubt that what Linzner delivers here are some of the most memorable pop melodies heard in a portable console game.
-To come back to that earlier Turrican comparison – Iridion II’s tunes are as insanely catchy and its hooks as big as Hülsbeck’s best creations.
+To come back to that earlier Turrican comparison – Iridion II’s tunes are as catchy and its hooks as big as Hülsbeck’s best creations.
 “Azuki Canyon – Aniki” establishes this winning streak right away with its brightly gleaming melodies and crystalline leads that make for instant stadium singalongs.

 And so one half of the Iridion II soundtrack plays like a first-rate Top 40 album from the decade of shiny, outsized synth anthems (with rhythmic backdrops that skew towards more contemporary electronica).
 Silvery, enthusiastic staccato leads effortlessly carry cues like “Spaceport Alpha – Two Years Gone” and “Spaceport Gamma – Good To Feel”, while Linzner’s arrangements strike just the right balance between unfussy and sufficiently colourful.
-He doesn’t simply reprise decades-old musical conventions though.
+He doesn’t merely reprise decades-old musical conventions though.
 “Seigetsu City – Cloudy Stairway” turns its harmonious melody into an insistent, unrelenting figure that never harmonically resolves.
-Meanwhile, “Space Minefield – Tearing”’s lead starts out fairly relaxed with jazzy overtones, before it subtly turns more and more aspiring as it soars towards its climax.
+Meanwhile, “Space Minefield – Tearing”’s lead starts fairly relaxed with jazzy overtones before it subtly turns more and more aspiring as it soars towards its climax.
 With so much upbeat music, Iridion II doesn’t seem to care too much about underscoring dramatic space fights – it’s more about entertaining gamers and propelling them towards their goal.

 Elsewhere, Linzner effortlessly dabbles in more contemporary electronic music genres that point at his later Nanostray scores.
 “Dockbay I – Citizen Discharged”’s trance melody, with its majestic feel and broad, synthwave-like chordal backing, gives the track an unexpectedly grand feel, as always bolstered by a lively bass presence.
 The smoothness of “Zansetsu Clough – Cold Play”’s neo-disco allusions gets a modern makeover through the seductive urban cool and elastic bass of “Tenshi Plains – In My World”.